-The goal of the experiment is to determine whether a combination of a feature diversity measure and a relative performance measure are a good candidate metric for predicting whether a fusion of a subset of features will produce more accurate tracking results or not.
-The RAF tracking software was constructed previously (see [8][12]) to evaluate rank and score fusion operations for multisensory, multitarget video tracking.
+The goal of the experiment is to determine whether a combination of a feature diversity measure and a relative performance measure are a good candidate metric for predicting whether a specific pair of features will produce more accurate tracking results or not.
+The RAF tracking software was constructed (see [9], [13]) to evaluate rank and score fusion operations for multisensory, multitarget video tracking.
 The three features measured are a color feature, a shape feature and a position feature (see section 4.2 for details).
-The experiment consisted of running a modified RAF tracking system which calculated and evaluated all feature combinations against ground truth data, and comparing the evaluation results with the values of the proposed predictive metric.
+The experiment consisted of running a modified RAF tracking system which calculated and evaluated all pairs of rank and score feature combinations against ground truth data, and comparing the evaluation results with the values of the proposed predictive metric.

 There are 11 possible combinations of the three features and two operations: the basic three features (3), the score combination of any two of these (3), the rank combination of any two of these (3) and the rank and score combination of all three features (2).
-In this paper, the first 9 of these were evaluated, omitting the combination of all three features since that makes no selection of features.
+In this paper, six of these, the six pairs, were evaluated, omitting individual features and the combinations of all three features.

 Evaluation consisted of comparing at each point the top q=30 track hypotheses for each target against the ground truth for the video sequence.
-Ground truth was obtained by having a human observer mark the center of each target in each video frame.
-Each track is compared to the ground truth by evaluating a Mean where $track_i$ is the ith ranked track hypothesis for combination A.

-Sum of Squared Differences (MSSD).
+Ground truth was obtained by having a human observer mark each target in each video frame (see Figure 1).
+Each track is compared to the ground truth by evaluating a Mean Sum of Squared Differences (MSSD).
 The performance measure for a combination A, written P(A), is inversely proportional to the average MSSD for the top tracks: